ECB rate cut drags money market rates lower, euro seen pressured

 Trends in the currency options market suggest that investors are gearing up for broad-based euro weakness in the near term as investors price in the chances of more policy easing by the ECB, including non-conventional methods.

-"With Draghi emphasising that inflation will remain subdued, a QE-style policy response from the ECB cannot be discounted.
+"With Draghi emphasizing that inflation will remain subdued, a QE-style policy response from the ECB cannot be discounted.
 Euro/dollar will head lower towards $1.30," said Peter Kinsella, currency strategist at Commerzbank.

 Reflecting the diverging monetary policy expectations between the United States and the euro zone, the U.S. 10-year Treasury yield premium over the German equivalent rose near two month highs.
 This has also undermined the euro.